 Though no cruise ship trips started or stopped in Norfolk in 2018, the Half Moone was still active.
 There were 22 "port calls" (one-day visits) by different ships in 2017 and 30 in 2018.

 Port calls may generate more revenue for local businesses that trips that start or stop at Norfolk, since passengers go shopping and pay for experiences such as historical tours and bike rides around Hampton Roads.
 One trade organization estimated the average passenger who got off a ship during a port call spent over $100.

 When the cruise ship Sunrise re-started home port trips from Norfolk on April 29, 2019, 3,309 passengers got onboard in Norfolk and sailed to the Bahamas.24

 Carnival scheduled the 2,754 passenger ship Triumph to visit Norfolk five times in 2019

-Norfolk built a full-scale terminal for cruise ships, but is not the only Virginia port of call.
+Norfolk built a full-scale terminal for cruise ships, but the city is not the only Virginia port of call.
 American Cruise Lines operates an 11-day "American Revolution Cruise" out of Baltimore that stops at Alexandria and Yorktown, as well as Norfolk.
 The 7-day "Chesapeake Bay Cruise" visits Tangier Island as well as Yorktown.
 The 15-day East Coast Inland Passage Cruise stops at Norfolk on the way to Jacksonville.25

 the American Revolution Cruise out of Baltimore stops at Alexandria and Yorktown, as well as Norfolk